×

 Do you have pressing questions about cloud native security that keep you up at night, but that you’re afraid to ask?
-Or, maybe you’re just curious to learn more about cloud native security, and would love an FAQ that provides the answers to all your cloud native security questions.
+Or, maybe you’re just curious to learn more about cloud native security and would love an FAQ that answers all your cloud native security questions?

 What is cloud native security and how does it work?

-Cloud native security is the practice of securing cloud native applications, meaning those that run on distributed, loosely coupled architectures.
+Cloud native security refers to securing cloud native applications, meaning those that run on distributed, loosely coupled architectures.
 It focuses on addressing the unique security risks of distributed, microservices-based environments.

 How is cloud native security different from monolithic security?